flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180631-18-07-31-russian-election-meddling-and-protests.md

     *   Number and extent of attacks is reportedly unknown.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CThey got to the point where they could have thrown switches…a\x1D\n> \n> Jonathan Homer, Chief of industrial-control-system analysis for Dept of Homeland Security references the extent of one Russian-led attack."
+  card_text: "> ax1CThey got to the point where they could have thrown switches…ax1Dn> n> Jonathan Homer, Chief of industrial-control-system analysis for Dept of Homeland Security references the extent of one Russian-led attack."
   card_citation: ''
 card_4:
   card_text: >-